rogueminx/Cat-Family/README.md

-# _Cat Family Generator_
+# Cat Family Generator

-#### _Website that takes user input and returns cat families.
-11/11/2017_
+#### Website that takes user input and returns cat families.
+11/11/2017

-#### By _**Anna Marie Cooper & Ben Parisot**_
+#### By **Anna Marie Cooper & Ben Parisot**

 ## Description

-Using Javascript, the website takes the user input and returns a count of numbers up to that number.
-Except it says ping for any numbers divisible by three, pong for anything divisible by 5, and pingpong for anything divisible by both.
+Using Javascript, the website takes the user input and matches them with their perfect cat friend.
+They collect their desired cats into a "cat family," and then when ready, learn where they can pick up each member of their new family.

 #### Behavior
 1. It can generate cat photos